 - Aucklanders see the rest of New Zealand as rural, unsophisticated, and backwards.
-Meanwhile, the rest of New Zealand sees Aucklanders are brash, arrogant, latte-sipping people, who drive SUVs on congested motorways and live in houses with seven-figure price tags.
+Meanwhile, the rest of New Zealand sees Aucklanders are brash, arrogant, latte-sipping people, living in houses with million-dollar price tags.

 - Dunedin is seen as full of poor students (who are always partying and "getting on the piss") and Scots.

 - Wellington is thought to be populated by hipsters.
 Not to mention that the city is constantly in the grip of a gale north-westerly.

 - Cantabrians are stereotyped as conservative - religious (at least compared to the rest of the country) and slightly racist.
 They take rugby seriously, even by New Zealand standards.
 They also earned the status of Iron Woobie after the Christchurch earthquakes.